Kansas Online Drivers Education Facts

 - Passing a vision test

 Once you pay the fees associated with your permit, you’re ready to get behind the wheel and drive.
 Keep in mind passing the written test is no easy feat when you’re reading from a boring text book.
 That’s why taking an approved drivers ed course in Kansas is in your best interest.
 Please note: This course does not qualify as a state-approved drivers ed course.
-Enroll in I Drive Safely’s drivers ed course to complement your required driving, improve your driving skills, and even earn high school credit.
+Enroll in I Drive Safely’s drivers ed course to complement your required driving and improve your driving skills.

 Kansas’ learners permit also comes with a set of restrictions for new drivers: